 The following will be inspected/tested

 For us, the timing is good.
-Our 1999 Honda Passport with 242,000 miles and 2005 Honda Accord with 208,000 miles are too old to bring to Costa Rica and parts would have been a problem, plus they were not four wheel drive.
-Parts for the Passport are sometimes a problem, even in the United States.
+Our 1999 Honda Passport with 242,000 miles and 2005 Honda Accord with 208,000 miles were too old to bring to Costa Rica and parts would have been a problem, plus they were not four wheel drive.
+Parts for the Passport were sometimes a problem, even in the United States.
 We ended up purchasing a used 2014 Toyota RAV4 4WD with about 78,000 miles on it for $23,000 USD.
 This price included a finders and mechanical review fee from the company that we used, Car Center Coco.
 Since our purchase, Car Center Coco has been sold and no longer provides car purchasing services.